ojovoz/ojoVoz-platform/ojovoz_webserver/README.md

 -- $mail_server: address of your mail server.
 In the example string, port 110 is used, with protocol POP3 and NOTLS parameter.
 This string is used to retrieve incoming messages.

 -- $mapbox_api_key and $mapbox_id: Your Mapbox ID and API key (https://www.mapbox.com)

--- $servpath: the full path to your web server (where web documents are located)

--- $ffmpeg_path: full path to ffmpeg in your server

 -- $smtp_server: address of your SMTP server.
 This is used to tell the ojoVoz mobile app which SMTP server it should connect to